bioperl/bioperl.github.io/howtos/Graphics.md

 If you are on a [Linux] system, you might already have GD installed.
 To verify, run the following command:

-`% perl -MGD -e \'print $GD::VERSION, "\`
+`% perl -MGD -e 'print $GD::VERSION, "\`

-"';

 If the program prints out a version number, you are in luck.
-Otherwise, if you get a "`Can\'t locate GD.pm`" error, you'll have to install the module.
+Otherwise, if you get a `Can't locate GD.pm`" error, you'll have to install the module.
 For users of [ActiveState Perl](http://www.activestate.com/) this is very easy.
-Just start up the PPM program and issue the command "`install GD`".
+Just start up the PPM program and issue the command `install GD`".
 For users of other versions of Perl, you should go to [www.cpan.org](http://www.cpan.org), download a recent version of the module, unpack it, and follow the installation instructions.

 You may need to upgrade to a recent version of the [libgd C library](http://www.libgd.org/).